arafat-hasan/arafat-hasan.github.io/docs/SETUP.md

 ### Build Errors

-- Check that all blog posts have required frontmatter fields
+- Check that all writings have required frontmatter fields
 - Ensure TypeScript types are correct
 - Verify all file paths are correct